 The Employer recognizes and appreciates the unique contribution of the mini cam crews on a daily basis in gathering news material in the field, and it is committed to continuing to use its union-represented crews in the future for such work.
-Notwithstanding this commitment, the parties agree that for purposes of gathering supplemental material, employees of Univision corporate affiliates, including the Employer, may operate digital camera equipment that is capable of being hand-held (e.g., Panasonic DVX 100, Cannon XL1, Sony PD 150, miniature, or other camera equipment generally marketed as "Consumer" or "Professional Consumer" equipment), including video phones or similar devices, built-in or attached accessories, and/or tripods, so long as operation of the equipment is secondary to the person's primary work function(s).
-This work is viewed as supplemental to news gathering and is not intended to supplant employees covered by this Agreement.
+Notwithstanding this commitment, the parties agree that for purposes of gathering supplemental material, employees of Univision corporate affiliates, including the Employer, may operate "Consumer" or "Prosumer" digital camera equipment that is capable of being hand-held (e.g., AG-AC 130, AG-AC 160, FLIP CAM, JAZZ, GO PRO HERO, TRV 11, TRV 19, Samsung SCH-80 and Canon XL-1, PC 109), including video phones or similar devices, built-in or attached accessories, and/or tripods, so long as operation of the equipment is secondary to the person's primary work function(s).
+This work is viewed as supplemental to news gathering and is not intended to supplant employees covered by this Agreement in the aggregate.
 The exercise by the Employer of its rights under this section shall not result in the layoff of any employee covered by this Agreement.